-Refer to "Provisioning" on page 11 for information about using the MODE and SEL buttons or the Maintenance Terminal screens to configure the HLU.
+Refer to "Provisioning" on page 10 for information about using the MODE and SEL buttons or the Maintenance Terminal screens to configure the HLU.
 While the MODE and SEL buttons can be used to manually accomplish some provisioning tasks, such as setting system options, the Maintenance Terminal screens (available when you connect a PC to the craft port) can handle all provisioning tasks.
 Tasks that you need to complete are:

-- 1 Set the time and date (see "Set Clock Screen" on page 19). - 2 Set the circuit IDs (see "View System Inventory Screen" on page 36).
+- 1 Set the time and date (see "Set Clock Screen" on page 18). - 2 Set the circuit IDs (see "System Inventory Screen" on page 32).

-Assuming that the HLU has been successfully installed and provisioned, you should do the following to ensure an accurate Alarm History and Performance History.
+Once the HLU has been successfully installed and provisioned, complete the following to ensure an accurate Alarm History and Performance History.

-- 1 Clear the Span Status, Performance Data, and Performance History screens.
-This can be accomplished by pressing C (clear) at the Span Status screen (see "View Span Status Screen" on page 15). - 2 Clear the Alarm History screens (see "View Alarm History Screen" on page 34).
+- 1 Clear Span Status screens (see "View Span Status Screen" on page 14).
+Clearing the Span Status screens also clears the Performance Data and Performance History screens. - 2 Clear the Alarm History screens (see "View Alarm History Screen" on page 30).